-If you have significant dysarthria that makes your speech difficult to understand, these suggestions may help you communicate more effectively with others:
+If you have significant dysarthria that makes your speech difficult to understand, these suggestions may help you communicate more effectively:

 - Start small.
 Introduce your topic with one word or a short phrase before speaking in longer sentences.

 - Gauge understanding.
-Ask your listeners to confirm that they know what you're saying.
+Ask listeners to confirm that they know what you're saying.

 - If you're tired, keep it short.
-Fatigue can make your speech more difficult to understand, so keep conversations short if you feel tired.
+Fatigue can make your speech more difficult to understand.

 - Use shortcuts.
 Create drawings and diagrams or use photos during conversations, so you don't have to say everything.
 Gesturing or pointing to an object also can help convey your message.

 Family and friends